erusev/parsedown/tests/data/special_characters.md

 AT&T has an ampersand in their name.

-AT&amp;T is another way to write it.
+AT&T is another way to write it.

 This & that.